RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 D. Natural disasters
 Answer: B.

-In the cloud environment, it is very easy for a user to generate a new virtual instance; that is one of the advantages of the cloud.
-However, this can pose a problem for management, as users might generate many more instances than expected because the users don’t usually realize (or have to pay) the per-instance costs associated with doing so.
+**In the cloud environment, it is very easy for a user to generate a new virtual instance; that is one of the advantages of the cloud.
+However, this can pose a problem for management, as users might generate many more instances than expected because the users don’t usually realize (or have to pay) the per-instance costs associated with doing so**.
 However, the organization will have to pay the full price of many more instances at the end of each billing cycle, and exceeding the allotted amount dictated by the contract can be quite expensive.
 In the traditional environment, this would not pose a risk because the number of possible instances is limited by the resource capacity within the organization and additional instances don’t have attendant direct costs.
 All the other options are not cloud-specific risks; they also exist in the traditional environment.

 ### Question # 122 - Which kind of hypervisor is the preferred target of attackers, and why?
 A. Type 1, because it is more straightforward